-AccessAbilities, Inc. offers play-based Applied Behavior Analysis (ABA) at our Northwest Indiana and Bloomington office locations.
+AccessAbilities, Inc. offers play-based Applied Behavior Analysis (ABA) at our Northwest Indiana office location.
 All services are developed and directed by a Board Certified Behavior Analyst (BCBA.)
 If you are interested in these services, please contact us.

 The AccessAbilities Difference

 - At AccessAbilities we believe all children can learn when provided with the right instruction.

 - We believe that all children want to learn and grow.

 - We believe the best way for children to learn is by first teaching children that we are fun and that we will meet them where they are.

 - The first thing we do with every child is work on building rapport, which is just a fancy way of saying we work on developing a relationship.

 - Play looks different for every child.
 We work on playing in a way that each child finds fun.

 - As the prolific BCBA Steve Ward says, we work on making activities more fun with us than without us. www.wholechildconsulting.com